atreyee80/Pewlett-Hackard-Analysi/README.md

 This columns have been listed based on  DISTINCT ON statement to retrieve the first occurrence of the employee number for each set of rows and  then Order the table by the employee number.
 ![](Data/mentorship_eligibility.png?raw=true)
 ## Summary:
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+A new table called mentorship_eligibility_title is being created which shows that Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?